Dr Richard Dune

 Barriers to workforce development and how to overcome them

-Despite its clear advantages, certain challenges may hinder the successful implementation of workforce development initiatives.
+Despite its clear advantages, particular challenges may hinder the successful implementation of workforce development initiatives.
 These barriers may include a lack of budget, time constraints, and employee resistance to change.

 To overcome these obstacles, organisations can: